Bayesian optimal experimental design with Wasserstein information criteria: Introduction

 \subsection{Literature overview}

-Bayesian optimal experimental design has an extensive literature with a rich history.
+Bayesian optimal experimental design has an extensive literature and a rich history.
 For comprehensive recent overviews, we refer the reader to \cite{huan2024optimal, rainforth2024modern, ryan16}.
 A broad discussion on different utilities is given in the classical reference \cite{chaloner1995bayesian}.
-Moreover, a general notion of valid information measures is proposed by Ginebra in \cite{ginebra2007}.
+Moreover, a general notion of valid information measures is proposed in \cite{ginebra2007}.

 The stability analysis provided in this paper is aligned with earlier work by the authors in \cite{duong2023stability} in the context of EIG and likelihood perturbations.
-Stability of EIG has also been be studied from the point of view of variational approximations with computational advances in mind.
-Namely, Foster and others explore variational approximations in \cite{foster2019variational, foster2020unified} to overcome nested integration challenges related to numerical estimation of the EIG criterion.
+Stability of EIG has also been studied from the point of view of variational approximations to the underlying distributions, motivated by computation; specifically, Foster and others explore variational approximations \cite{foster2019variational, foster2020unified} to overcome nested integration challenges related to estimation of the EIG criterion.

-Inverse problems constitute a class of high-dimensional inference challenges where complex mathematical models such as partial differential equations connect unknown parameters to observable data.
-The need for scalability across various discretization levels in inverse problems has given rise to work extending traditional Bayesian experimental design criteria to infinite-dimensional settings.
-Indeed, EIG and NSD criteria have well-defined corresponding formulations in the non-parametric inference such as in this paper \cite{alexanderian2021optimal}.
+Inverse problems constitute a class of high-dimensional inference problems where complex mathematical models such as partial differential equations relate unknown parameters to observable data.
+The need for scalability across various discretization levels in inverse problems has motivated work extending traditional Bayesian experimental design criteria to infinite-dimensional settings.
+Indeed, EIG and NSD criteria have well-defined corresponding formulations in the nonparametric setting, reviewed, e.g., in \cite{alexanderian2021optimal}.
 The development of numerical BOED methods for inverse problems has gained substantial attention during the last decade or so.
-From the recent advancements, we mention work accelerating the standard nested MC algorithms for EIG \cite{kaarnioja2024quasimontecarlobayesiandesign, beck2020_mulvl, beck2018fast}, the utilization of learning-based surrogates \cite{koval2024tractable, cui2025subspace, wu2023large, o2024derivative, go2025sequential, dong2025variational, siddiqui2024deep} and other approximative schemes \cite{hoang2025scalable, alexanderian2024optimal, lartaud2024sequential, helin2022edge, burger2021sequentially}.
-Also non-Bayesian OED has been recently considered in \cite{aarset2024global, chenglie2024, encinar2024optimal}.
+Among recent advances, we mention work accelerating standard nested Monte Carlo algorithms for EIG \cite{kaarnioja2024quasimontecarlobayesiandesign, beck2020_mulvl, beck2018fast, goda2022}, the use of learning-based surrogates \cite{koval2024tractable, cui2025subspace, wu2023large, o2024derivative, go2025sequential, dong2025variational, siddiqui2024deep, li2024expectedinformationgainestimation}, and other approximation schemes \cite{hoang2025scalable, alexanderian2024optimal, lartaud2024sequential, helin2022edge, burger2021sequentially}.
+There is also ongoing interest in non-Bayesian OED formulations, as in \cite{aarset2024global, chenglie2024, encinar2024optimal}.